 *Dr. Pope is also featured on the ‘Gathering Our Heroes’ website.

-**His grandfather, Dr. Francis Henry Pope is also featured on the Chatham-Kent Physician Tribute website.
+**Dr. Pope’s grandfather, Dr. Francis Henry Pope and his uncle, Dr. George Overton Pope are also featured on the Chatham-Kent Physician Tribute website.